t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 There are essentially four solutions for this problem:

-1. Sharing credentials with gateways enables gateways to transform (e.g., de-compress, convert, etc.) packets and re-apply the security measures after transformation.
+1. Sharing credentials with gateways enables gateways to transform (e.g., decompress, convert, etc.) packets and re-apply the security measures after transformation.
 This method abandons end-to-end security and is only applicable to simple scenarios with a rudimentary security model.

 2. Reusing the Internet wire format in the IoT makes conversion between IoT and Internet protocols unnecessary.
 However, it leads to poor performance because IoT specific optimizations (e.g., stateful or stateless compression) are not possible.